 White House spokesman Jay Carney responded Wednesday by saying Gates was an important part of a robust team whose opinions were needed to implement a "far improved policy in Afghanistan."

 "When you pick a team of rivals, you do so, in part, because you expect competing points of view and competing opinions," he said.
 "And that's very much what the president expects in foreign policy and domestic policy and that's what he gets.
 And he's grateful for it."

 In excerpts from the book, Gates criticizes the president for having a White House that was, in Gates's words, "the most centralizing and controlling in national security as any I have seen since Richard Nixon."

-Gates was a Republican holdover from the George W. Bush administration and served for two years under Mr. Obama.
-Gates writes he never doubted Mr. Obama's support for the troops, "only his support for their mission."
+Gates, a Republican holdover from the George W. Bush administration who served under Obama for two years, writes that he never doubted the Obama's support for the troops, "only his support for their mission."